 Results and methods of Oka theory have lately found new applications.
-Foremost among them pertain to the study of minimal surfaces in Euclidean spaces \cite{AlarconForstneric2019JAMS,AlarconForstnericLopezMAMS,AlarconForstnericLopez2021} and of holomorphic Legendrian curves in complex contact manifolds \cite{AlarconForstnericLopez2017CM,AlarconForstneric2019IMRN,AlarconForstnericLarusson2022GT,ForstnericLarussonIUMJ}.
-Results on the latter topic have also been applied to constructions of superminimal surfaces in (anti-) self-dual Einstein four-manifolds \cite{Forstneric2021JGA,Forstneric2022AFSTM} by exploring the Bryant correspondence, based on Penrose's twistor spaces, between superminimal surfaces in this class of Riemannian four-manifolds and holomorphic Legendrian curves in three-dimensional complex contact manifolds.
+Foremost among them pertain to the study of minimal surfaces in Euclidean spaces \cite{AlarconForstneric2019JAMS,AlarconForstnericLopezMAMS,AlarconForstnericLopez2021} and holomorphic Legendrian curves in complex contact manifolds \cite{AlarconForstnericLopez2017CM,AlarconForstneric2019IMRN,AlarconForstnericLarusson2022GT,ForstnericLarussonIUMJ2022}.
+Results on the latter topic were applied to the construction of superminimal surfaces in self-dual or anti-self-dual Einstein four-manifolds \cite{Forstneric2021JGA,Forstneric2022AFSTM} by exploring the Bryant correspondence, based on Penrose twistor spaces, between superminimal surfaces in this class of Riemannian four-manifolds and holomorphic Legendrian curves in three-dimensional complex contact manifolds.
 Another recent application are Vaserstein-type results on factorization of holomorphic maps in the complex symplectic group $Sp_{2n}(\C)$; see Ivarsson et al.\ \cite{IvarssonKutzschebauchLow2020} and Schott \cite{Schott2022}.
 Earlier work on the related problem for maps to $SL_n(\C)$ was done by Ivarsson and Kutzschebauch \cite{IvarssonKutzschebauch2012AM} in 2012.

 These applications might indicate the beginning of the development of the Oka principle for {\em holomorphic partial differential relations}.
-The analogy with the title of Gromov's monograph \cite{Gromov1986} is intentional, for I have in mind a range of complex analytic problems where not only values of maps, but also their jets must satisfy certain relations.
+I have in mind a range of complex analytic problems where not only values of maps, but also their jets must satisfy certain relations.
 These include holomorphic differential equations and a variety of open differential conditions.
-Both applications mentioned above, to minimal surfaces and directed holomorphic curves (such as Legendrian curves), are of this kind.
-The study of regular holomorphic maps such as immersions and submersions also fits in this general framework.
-In particular, the structure of the semigroup of locally biholomorphic self-maps of Euclidean spaces $\C^n$ remains a complete mystery, and understanding this subject would have major implications.
+The aforementioned applications to minimal surfaces and directed holomorphic curves, such as null curves and Legendrian curves, are of this kind.
+The study of regular holomorphic maps such as immersions and submersions also fits in this framework.
+In this direction, the Runge approximation problem for locally biholomorphic self-maps of Euclidean spaces $\C^n$ for $n>1$ remains a mystery, and understanding this subject would have major implications.